-Blended Learning at CCJ
+Blended Learning and Catch Up Premium at CCJ

 2020 has changed education for all children, who have had to adjust to a radically different approach to their learning and lifestyle during lockdown.
 For many children, they were not able to attend school for the best part of 6 months and for those who did, learning looked very different.
 We are delighted to welcome children back into their classrooms and to be able to reinstate the quality first teaching that we are so proud to deliver at CCJ, but we want to ensure that we have a clear 'blended learning' offer for children isolating due to COVID or in the event of class or school closure.

 Children have suffered losses during lockdown which will have impacted on them emotionally, academically and socially.
 We have been working as a local authority with Barry Carpenter (OBE), who talks about the five losses of routine, structure, friendship, opportunity and freedom.
 Now that schools have reopened to all children, we are starting to see the impact of these losses and we know that it is vital to help children reconnect, repair relationships and settle in school before focusing too heavily on their academic needs.
 The recovery curriculum is not a bought in plan but an approach to teaching and learning where as a team, we are questioning all that we do and adapting our delivery to suit the needs of the children.
 To hear more about this from Barry Carpenter himself, follow the link to his podcast and website.